Maximally local two-nucleon interactions at N$^3$LO in $\Delta$-less chiral effective field theory: Introduction

-Here, instead, we will develop maximally local interactions for use in QMC methods while using FRF~\cite{Huth:2017wzw}.
-Local chiral EFT interactions up to \NNLO, developed following our approach, have been used in QMC methods and provide a good description of atomic nuclei with $A\lesssim 20$~\cite{Lonardoni:2017hgs,Martin:2023dhl} and dense matter~\cite{Lynn:2015jua,Tews:2018kmu,Lonardoni:2019ypg}.
-However, uncertainties in these calculations are still sizable and result from both the truncation of the chiral series and regulator artifacts.
-These uncertainties limit inferences of, e.g., differences in charge radii of mirror nuclei that can be connected with the neutron-skin thickness of lead~\cite{Novario:2021low}, which was recently inferred from measurements by the PREX collaboration~\cite{PREX:2021uwt} and has been used to constrain the EOS~\cite{Reed:2021nqk,Essick:2021kjb, Essick:2021ezp}.
-Similarly, present uncertainties affect estimations of the nuclear symmetry energy and other properties of dense matter~\cite{Lonardoni:2019ypg}.
+In this paper, we develop maximally local interactions for use in QMC methods while using FRF~\cite{Huth:2017wzw}.
+By maximally local, we mean a complete set of operators in which the number of nonlocal operators is as low as possible, consistent with FRF.
+Local chiral EFT interactions up to \NNLO, developed following our approach, have been used in QMC methods and provide a good description of nuclei with $A\lessapprox 20$~\cite{Lynn:2015jua,Lonardoni:2017hgs,Martin:2023dhl} and dense matter~\cite{Lynn:2015jua,Tews:2018kmu,Lonardoni:2019ypg}.
+However, uncertainties in these calculations are still sizable and result from both the truncation of the chiral expansion and regulator artifacts.
+These uncertainties affect QMC predictions of nuclei and the nuclear equation of state, including the nuclear symmetry energy and related observables~\cite{Lonardoni:2019ypg,Novario:2021low,Essick:2021kjb,Essick:2021ezp}.
 Forthcoming astrophysics constraints from gravitational-wave (GW) observatories will provide precision data on dense matter~\cite{Finstad:2022oni} and it is key that uncertainties in many-body calculations at low densities are reduced to enable best-possible analyses of these exciting new data.
-Here, we focus on developing novel maximally local \NNNLO NN interactions that can be straightforwardly used in QMC calculations of various nuclear systems.
-In a forthcoming paper, we will include the parameter-free \NNNLO three-nucleon (3N) interactions~\cite{Bernard:2007sp,Bernard:2011zr}, the charge-symmetry and charge-independence breaking corrections, and full QMC calculations of many-body nuclear systems.
-Calculations at higher orders in the EFT expansion are expected to reduce theoretical uncertainties by a factor of $\sim 2$~\cite{Drischler:2020hwi}.
+Here, we focus on developing novel maximally local \NNNLO $NN$ interactions that can be used in QMC calculations of various nuclear systems.
+In a forthcoming paper, we will include the parameter-free \NNNLO three-nucleon ($3N$) interactions~\cite{Bernard:2007sp,Bernard:2011zr}, the charge-symmetry and charge-independence breaking corrections, and QMC calculations of many-body nuclear systems.
+Calculations at higher orders in the EFT expansion are expected to reduce theoretical uncertainties by a factor of $2 - 3$~\cite{Drischler:2017wtt,Drischler:2020hwi}.